DOING BUSINESS WITH SWITZERLAND

 Depending on the procedure, other taxes such as value added tax (VAT) are also omitted.
 This applies, for example, to used hand tools, product samples and specimens.
 For these procedures, you can use the customs declaration for temporary admission (ZAVV) or the Carnet ATA instead of the definitive customs declaration.

-Goods that meet the free trade regulations or the regulations regarding developing countries (APS/GSP) are subject to a more favorable customs rate or are exempt from customs duties.
+Goods that meet the Free trade regulations or the regulations regarding developing countries (APS/GSP) are subject to a more favourable customs rate or are exempt from customs duties.